Honors Students

 Honors Curriculum

-• Honors Courses (3 points each): These honors-exclusive sections of general education courses allow you to explore subjects more deeply and widely than you would in regular class sections.
+• General Honors Courses (3 points each): These honors-exclusive sections of general education courses allow you to explore subjects more deeply and widely than you would in regular class sections.
 Small class sizes and enriched content facilitate student-centric learning.
 Discussion and collaboration among students and faculty encourage you to be an active participant in the learning process, aiding in the development of your autonomy in the discovery and synthesis of knowledge.

 • Honors Contracts (2 points each): These one-credit hour extensions of regular JCCC classes allow you to further explore a subject in depth.
 Scholars in career programs (for example, nursing) may need to rely primarily on Honors Contracts; however, Honors Contracts are generally not encouraged.